-Of 16 volcanic units sampled or analyzed by ICP-AES, 2 were classified as basaltic andesites and 10 as dacites.
-Trace element ratios were used to broadly discriminate between the volcanic centers of Kolumbo and Santorini, showing that the products of both volcanoes were present at this site.
-Interstitial water salinity values in Hole U1590A were 40 in all samples, which is close to the current average Aegean salinity value of 39; those in Hole U1590B ranged 71-88 and showed no correlation with depth (Figure F7).
-Values of alkalinity ranged 2.5-9.1 mM and pH ranged 7.1-7.9.
-Bromide, Cl-, Na+, B, Ca2+, Mg2+, and SO42- all followed similar trends, with lower values in the upper 53 m and increased concentrations at depth.
-Analyses of total organic carbon (TOC) content identified 1 sapropel with TOC values >2.0 wt% and 8 sapropelitic organic-rich layers for units with TOC values of 0.5-2.0 wt%.
-The data show low methane concentrations in Hole U1590A (<3 ppmv); values were below detection limit at all depths in Hole U1590B.
+Of 12 volcanic units sampled or analyzed using ICP-AES, 2 were classified as basaltic andesites or basaltic trachyandesites and 10 as trachydacites.
+Trace element ratios were used to broadly discriminate between the volcanic centers of Kolumbo and Santorini, showing that the products of both volcanoes are present at this site.
+IW salinity values in Hole U1590A are 40 in all samples, which is close to the current average Aegean salinity value of 39; those in Hole U1590B range 71-88 and show no correlation with depth (Figure F7).
+Values of alkalinity range 2.5-9.1 mM, and pH values range 7.1-7.9.
+Bromide, Cl-, Na+, B, Ca2+, Mg2+, and SO42- all follow similar trends, with lower values in the uppermost 53 m and increased concentrations at depth.
+Analyses of TOC content identified one sapropel with TOC values >2.0 wt% and eight sapropelitic organic-rich layers for units with TOC values of 0.5-2.0 wt%.
+The data showed low methane concentrations in Hole U1590A (<3 ppmv); values were below detection limit at all depths in Hole U1590B.
 Ethane concentrations were below the detection limit for all samples measured in both Holes U1590A and U1590B.

-Paleomagnetic analysis at Site U1590 focused on measurement and demagnetization of archive section halves and 31 discrete samples to determine magnetostratigraphic age controls.
+Paleomagnetic analysis at Site U1590 focused on measurement and demagnetization of archivehalf sections and 31 discrete samples to determine magnetostratigraphic age controls.
 The low overall recovery in Hole U1590B resulted in a restricted distribution of magnetic data downhole, and no reversal boundaries could be established.
-Nevertheless, by referring to biostratigraphic age constraints it was possible to make the following correlations with the Geomagnetic Polarity Timescale: (i) the interval 0-393 mbsf correlated with the Brunhes Chron (C1n) and was therefore <0.773 Ma age; (ii) the interval 470-491 mbsf corresponded to the Jaramillo Subchron (Chron C1r.1n) and was deposited within the period 1.008-1.076 Ma; and (iii) the interval 617-628 mbsf carried a reversed magnetization that was acquired during Chron C1r.2r (1.076-1.189 Ma).
+Nevertheless, by referring to biostratigraphic age constraints, it was possible to make the following correlations with the geomagnetic polarity timescale (GPTS): (1) the interval 0-393 mbsf correlates with the Brunhes Chron (C1n) and is therefore <0.773 Ma in age, (2) the interval 470-491 mbsf corresponds to the Jaramillo Subchron (Chron C1r.1n) and was deposited within the period 1.008-1.076 Ma, and (3) the interval 617-628 mbsf carries a reversed magnetization that was acquired during Chron C1r.2r (1.076-1.189 Ma).

-We now provide a short synthesis of the findings at Site U1590.
 Owing to the poor recovery, particularly in Hole U1590B, any conclusions remain highly tentative.
 Detailed correlation of volcanic units by geochemical fingerprinting will be required to fully understand the stratigraphy.
 The volcanic layers of Lithostratigraphic Unit I are believed to include the pumice from the Kolumbo Volcano 1650 CE eruption (Eruption Unit K5) and the eruptions of the Thera Pyroclastic Formation of Santorini.
-Lithostratigraphic Unit II is believed to include the Eruption Units K1-K4 from Kolumbo Volcano, although identification is not yet possible based on the available data.
+Lithostratigraphic Unit II is believed to include Eruption Units K1-K4 from Kolumbo Volcano, although identification is not yet possible based on the available data.
 It is possible that the volcanic units cored from Lithostratigraphic Unit II come from Kolumbo, Santorini, or both volcanoes.
-The cores penetrated to at least 1.08 Ma, showing that volcanism has persisted in this part of the volcanic field since the mid-Pleistocene.
+The cores penetrated to 1.21 Ma, showing that volcanism has persisted in this part of the volcanic field since the mid-Pleistocene.

-Prior to arrival on site, it was decided to replace the original primary site (Prospectus Site CSK-13A) with an alternate site (Prospectus Site CSK-20A), the latter hence becoming definitive Site U1591.
-This was done to pass through a slightly more complete suite of reflectors in the 800-900 ms TWT interval.
+Prior to arrival on site, it was decided to replace the original primary site (proposed Site CSK-13A) with an alternate one (proposed Site CSK-20A); hence, the latter became Site U1591.
+This was done to pass through a slightly more complete suite of seismic reflectors in the 800-900 ms TWT interval.

-Site U1591 is located ~8 km northwest of the Christiana Islands and ~20 km southwest of Santorini (Figure F1) in a water depth of 515 mbsl.
-The drill site targeted the Pliocene-Quaternary volcano-sedimentary fill of the Christiana Basin.
-This basin formed by subsidence along an eastnortheast-west-southwest fault system in the Pliocene to Early Pleistocene, before the changing tectonic regime activated the current northeast-southwest rift system in which the CSK volcanic field lies (Tsampouraki-Kraounaki and Sakellariou, 2018; Preine et al., 2022a, 2022c; Heath et al., 2019).
+Site U1591 is located ~8 km northwest of the Christiana Islands and ~20 km southwest of Santorini (Figure F1) at 514 mbsl.
+The drill site targeted the volcano-sedimentary fill of the Christiana Basin.
+This basin formed by subsidence along an ENE-WSW fault system before the changing tectonic regime activated the current northeast-southwest rift system in which the CSK volcanic field lies (Tsampouraki-Kraounaki and Sakellariou, 2018; Preine et al., 2022a, 2022c; Heath et al., 2019).